 - 1 tbsp. garlic powder

 - 1 tbsp. baking powder

 - Add the wings to a large bowl and pat them dry (take your time to do this thoroughly – the drier they are, the better!)

 - Sprinkle the garlic & herb seasoning, garlic powder, and smoked paprika on the wings.
 Toss wings to ensure equal coverage.

 - Cover the bowl with cling wrap or a lid and let the seasonings marinate for about 20 minutes.

 - Add the baking powder to the wings and toss once more.

 - Place a wire rack on top of a baking sheet and spray the rack with non-stick spray.
 Line the baking sheet with aluminum foil to catch any drippings.

 - Remove them from the oven and serve.
-This seasoning makes wings taste amazing on their own but you can also toss them in your favorite sauces.
+This seasoning makes wings taste amazing on their own but you can also toss them in your favorite sauces (see above for my suggestions.)
 Enjoy!